 When you woke up this morning, how did you feel?
 Tired?
 Impending Gloom?
 Excited?
 Anxious?
 Waking up from the fog of sleep can be something of a turbulent time, waking up from CoVid19 can be a new season all in itself.

-As this new season dawns, we have started to see a flourishing of business owners and entrepreneurs who have arisen through the cracks and darkness that a crisis has to offer, whilst some seedlings have remained in the shadows, almost too afraid to see where the light is, stuck and frozen to the spot.
+As this new season dawns, a time post-Covid, we have started to see a flourishing of business owners and entrepreneurs who have arisen through the cracks and darkness that a crisis has to offer, whilst some seedlings have remained in the shadows, almost too afraid to see where the light is, stuck and frozen to the spot.

 Moving through any change in business, can, at times, feel like a grieving process in itself.
 We feel in denial at what has happened, hoping that it is some nightmare that we have slept through and awoken to the realisation that it was “just a bad dream”.
 But this isn’t that, this is the reality of the new world we live in, and with adaptations to business means an adaptation of mind.